jooby-dev/jooby-docs/docs/analog/parameter-types.md

 ##### **module info**

 Product identification information including the identifier of the device type and the revision of software NBIOT module.

 ## NBIOT bands

 Parameter to set preferred NB-IoT bands to be searched for.
-Available from software version = `1` for:<br>
+Available from software version = `1` for:<br/>
 hardware type - `24`

 [Hardware types](./basics.md#hardware-types)